-To address whether the leakiness of Tamoxifen-inducible Caspase8-ER^{T2} activity in the absence of Tamoxifen (Fig. 1A) exists under stable transgenic conditions we established a zebrafish strain coexpressing the membrane bound fluorescent protein FyntagRFP together with Caspase8ER^{T2} linked by a self-cleaving T2A-peptide (Fig. 1B) (Kim et al., 2011).
-To achieve specific expression in differentiating cerebellar Purkinje cells (PCs) a regulatory element isolated from the upstream region of the zebrafish carbonic anhydrase 8 homolog was used (Matsui et al., 2014) resulting in the stable transgenic zebrafish strain Tg(ca8:FMA-TagRFP-2A-casp8ERT2)^{bz11Tg} (Fig. 1C) which we named PC- ATTACTM according to the previously used nomenclature (Pajvani et al., 2005) but pointing out its Tamoxifen-dependence.
+To address whether the leakiness of tamoxifen-inducible Caspase8-ER^{T2} activity in the absence of tamoxifen (Fig. 1A) exists under stable transgenic conditions, we established a zebrafish strain co-expressing the membrane-bound fluorescent protein FyntagRFP together with Caspase8ER^{T2} linked by a self-cleaving T2A-peptide (Fig. 1B) (Kim et al., 2011).
+To achieve specific expression in differentiating cerebellar Purkinje cells (PCs), a regulatory element isolated from the upstream region of the zebrafish carbonic anhydrase 8 (ca8) homolog was used (Matsui et al., 2014), resulting in the stable transgenic zebrafish strain Tg(ca8:FMA-TagRFP-2A-casp8ERT2)^{bz11Tg} (Fig. 1C) which we named PC-ATTACTM, according to the previously used nomenclature (Pajvani et al., 2005) but emphasizing its tamoxifen dependence.

-Whole mount mRNA in situ hybridization against tagRFP at 4dpf confirmed transgene expression only in the differentiating cerebellum (Fig. S5).
-Next, PC- ATTACTM larvae of the F2 and F3 generations were analyzed in vivo by CLSM.
-First red fluorescent cerebellar cells could be observed around 3 days postfertilization (Fig. S6A, B), which formed the wing-like structures characteristic for the two cerebellar hemispheres (Fig. S6B).
-PCs are GABAergic and the gene encoding the pancreas transcription factor 1a (ptf1a) is transiently expressed in precursors of GABAergic neurons of the cerebellum.
-Therefore its enhancer drives the expression of GFP in Purkinje cell progenitors and other cerebellar interneurons (Fig. S6 A, B) (Lin et al., 2004; Hibi and Shimizu, 2012).
-When we crossed PC- ATTAC[TM] carriers with the transgenic reporter line Tg(ptf1a:egfp), all red fluorescent cells analysed were marked by cytoplasmic co-expression of green fluorescence (Fig. S6B white arrows), supporting their normal development from ptf1a-expressing embryonic progenitor cells.
-To confirm the specific expression of inducible Caspase8 in PCs, we performed doubleimmunohistochemistry stainings using whole mounts of 5 dpf old transgenic larvae and antibodies against tagRFP and the PC-specific ZebrinII antigen respectively (Lannoo et al., 1991).
-Indeed, we found that all red fluorescent cells coexpressed ZebrinII, proving their identity as PCs (Fig. 1D).
-Concomitant Caspase8ER^{T2}-expression was confirmed by Western blot analysis (Fig. 1G) and immunohistochemistry using an anti-Caspase8 antibody demonstrating that Caspase8 expression is confined to FyntagRFP expressing cells (Fig. 1E).
-Because tagRFP is fused at its N-terminus with the myristinylation site of the Fyn-kinase, axons, somata and the prominent dendrites of PCs could be observed in detail (Kameda et al., 2008) including the long axonal projections of PCs forming the cerebello-octavolateralis tract to vestibular nuclei (Bae et al., 2009; Matsui et al., 2014; Biechl, et al., 2016) (Fig. 1F, white arrowheads).
+Whole-mount mRNA in situ hybridization against tagRFP at 4 dpf confirmed transgene expression only in the differentiating cerebellum (Fig. S5).
+Next, PC-ATTACTM larvae of the F2 and F3 generations were analyzed in vivo using a confocal laser scanning microscope.
+First, red fluorescent cerebellar cells could be observed around 3 days postfertilization (Fig. S6A.B), which formed the wing-like structures characteristic of the two cerebellar hemispheres (Fig. S6B).
+PCs are GABAergic and the gene encoding pancreas transcription factor 1a (ptf1a) is transiently expressed in precursors of GABAergic neurons of the cerebellum.
+Therefore, its enhancer drives the expression of GFP in Purkinje cell progenitors and other cerebellar interneurons (Fig. S6A,B) (Lin et al., 2004; Hibi and Shimizu, 2012).
+When we crossed PC-ATTACTM carriers with the transgenic reporter line Tg(ptf1a:egfp), all red fluorescent cells analyzed were marked by cytoplasmic co-expression of green fluorescence (Fig. S6B), supporting their normal development from ptfla-expressing embryonic progenitor cells.
+To confirm the specific expression of inducible Caspase 8 in PCs, we performed double immunohistochemistry staining using whole-mounts of 5 dpf transgenic larvae and antibodies against tagRFP and the PCspecific ZebrinII antigen (Lannoo et al., 1991).
+Indeed, we found that all red fluorescent cells co-expressed ZebrinII, proving their identity as PCs (Fig. 1D).
+Concomitant Caspase8ER^{T2}-expression was confirmed by western blot analysis (Fig. 1G) and immunohistochemistry, using an anti-Caspase 8 antibody and demonstrating that Caspase 8 expression is confined to FyntagRFPexpressing cells (Fig. 1E).

+Because tagRFP is fused at its N-terminus with the myristoylation site of the Fyn kinase, the axons, somata and the prominent dendrites of PCs could be observed in detail (Kameda et al., 2008), including the long axonal projections of PCs that form the cerebello-octavolateralis tract to vestibular nuclei (Bae et al., 2009; Matsui et al., 2014; Biechl et al., 2016) (Fig. 1F, white arrowheads).
 These axonal projections did not show any signs of degeneration, fragmentation, abnormal projection or sprouting.
-Neither did homozygous F3-larvae, which are easily detectable by their brighter fluorescence, show any signs of altered PCmorphology (not shown) suggesting that the inducible Caspase8 was inactive in larvae of the PC- ATTACTM strain in the absence of Tamoxifen.
+Neither did homozygous F3 larvae, which are easily detectable by their brighter fluorescence, show any signs of altered PC morphology (not shown), suggesting that the inducible Caspase 8 was inactive in larvae of the PC-ATTACTM strain in the absence of tamoxifen.